 RiskLens recently unveiled the newest feature in our quantitative cyber risk management arsenal: Risk Treatment Analysis.
 The new capability enables cybersecurity teams to assess and compare risk treatment options with cost-benefit analysis.
 Now, going back to the shortage dilemma above, how can this new feature be practically leveraged to prioritize the CISO’s control investment wish list?

 The first step is understanding what your current environment looks like from a risk perspective.
-At RiskLens, we call this Rapid Risk Assessment, and it is the first step toward a mature quantitative cyber risk management program.
+At RiskLens, a top risk analysis is the first step toward a mature quantitative cyber risk management program.

 Both steps are completed on the RiskLens platform with a Rapid Risk Assessment that runs risk analyses in minutes to produce flexible, customizable reporting, as in the example below, sorting by Most Severe Event -- you might also select to view Top Annualized Risks or Most Likely to Exceed $500,00 (or other limit).
 The RiskLens services experts will guide your team through your initial use of Rapid Risk Assessment in a two- or three-day workshop.

-Step 2: Take a Closer Look at the Highest Risk Loss Events via RiskLens Top Risk Assessment
+Step 2: Take a Closer Look at the Highest Risk Loss Events via RiskLens Detailed Risk Analysis

 The highest risk scenarios may warrant a deeper dive analysis.
 RiskLens recommends conducting a detailed risk analysis on items that will be leveraged to enable strategic decision-making, such as high dollar control investment decisions.